adamzap/adamzap.com/content/other/reading-list.md

 ### 2015

+- [The Biggest Story](http://amzn.com/1433542447/) by Kevin DeYoung and Don Clark
 - [The Practice of the Presence of God](http://amzn.com/0883681056/) by Brother Lawrence
 - [The Swift Programming Language](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/) by Apple
 - [Loving Jesus More](http://amzn.com/1433534088/) by Phil Ryken